 - Click the Service/Other button.

-- Click Continue to complete the transaction.
+- Click Continue to complete the transaction.3.
+Make an individual donation in person.

-- Deliver your check made payable to:
+- Deliver your check made payable to:4.
+Make an individual donation by mail.

 Mary L. Weeks-Ayala Medical Donations Account